4C-multiphysics/4C/doc/readthedocs/linear_solvers.rst

 The linear solvers are defined in the solver sections.

 .. note::
-  All file snippets in this section are preented in the yaml input file format.
+  All file snippets in this section are presented in the yaml input file format.
   Consult the documentation for further information, e.g. on converting other input formats to the yaml format.

 .. code-block:: yaml